JingleBells00/GoodBuy/README.md

 **Client :**

 The client webpages consists of 13 routes with different functions.
-The functions are given in the ClientController.
-Of the 13 routes, 6 routes can be viewed and have a blade, html file which can be viewed and is accessable to all (except the checkout page, which can only be accessed if you are logged in as a user).
+The functions are given in the *ClientController*.
+Of the *13 routes*, 6 routes can be viewed and have a blade, dynamic html file which is accessable to all (except the checkout page, which can only be accessed if you are logged in as a user).
+The five routes can be viewed using url:
+* goodbuy.com
+* goodbuy/shop
+* goodbuy/cart
+* goodbuy/loginv2
+* goodbuy/signup
+A navbar is present when going through the webpages, which links the other routes.

+#### Checkout
+For checkout, *stripe API* was implemented.
+A copy of the bill will be sent to the client mail via the laravel mailing system when a product is purchased.
+Another copy, along with the payment ID, will be saved in the *Orders SQL database* and shown in the admins Orders *Data Table*.